 Update the sling:resourceType of the template’s jcr:content node to reference the new component.

-Make any further changes to the functionality or design of the template and/or its underlying component.
+Make additional changes to the functionality or design of the template, or its underlying component, or both.

-Changes made to the /apps/<website>/templates/<template-name> node will affect the template instance (as in the selection list).
+Changes made to the /apps/<website>/templates/<template-name> node affect the template instance (as in the selection list).

-Changes made to the /apps/<website>/components/<component-name> node will affect the content page created when the template is used.
+Changes made to the /apps/<website>/components/<component-name> node affect the content page created when the template is used.

 You can now create a page within your website using the new template.

 The editor client library assumes the presence of the

 Uncaught TypeError: Cannot read property 'shared' of undefined results.